 - Implementation of a holistic teaching and learning environment that aims to emphasise equity over excellence.

-- Absence of any standardized testing system as students are graded individually with a grading system created by their teacher.
+- No standardized testing system as students are graded individually with a grading system created by their teacher.
 Also, overall progress is mapped by the Ministry of Education by sampling groups of varied ranges of schools.

-- Children beginning their academic journey at an older age, i.e. only when they turn seven years old they commence their schooling and before that learning is made free-flowing.
+- Finnish children begin their academic journey at an older age, i.e. only when they turn seven years old they commence their schooling and before that learning is made free-flowing.

 - The “bar is higher for teachers”, i.e. only master’s degree holders (from specialised teaching schools) can opt for teaching positions and even then an individual principal is allotted to every teacher to keep a tab on their progress.